borenstein-lab/empanada/README.rst

 ====================
 EMPANADA Documentation
 ====================

-EMPANADA is a marker genes based framework for metagenomic normalization and accurate profiling of gene abundances in the microbiome, developed and maintained by the Borenstein group at the University of Washington.
+EMPANADA is a tool for evidence-based assignment of genes to pathways in metagenomic data, developed and maintained by the Borenstein group at the University of Washington.

 ============
 Availability
 ============

-EMPANADA is available through the following sources:

-- As a Python module from GitHub or PyPI (see installation instructions below)
+EMPANADA is available as a Python module from GitHub or PyPI (see installation instructions below)
-- As an online tool at: http://elbo.gs.washington.edu/software_empanada.html.

 =======
 License
 =======

-EMPANADA is distributed under a BSD license and can be readily incorporated into custom analysis tools.
+EMPANADA is distributed under a non-commercial license (see LICENSE).

 =========================
 Installation Instructions